-The Norwegian Gaming and Foundation Authority regulates and enforces gambling and gaming activities.
+The Gaming and Foundation Authority regulates and enforces gambling and gaming activities.

-The authority is responsible for the supervision of Norsk Tipping and Norsk Rikstoto, in addition to the supervision and control of the gambling market, including illegal marketing, illegal gambling, pyramid schemes and match-fixing.
+The Authority is responsible for supervising Norsk Tipping and Norsk Rikstoto, as well as supervising and controlling the gambling market, including with regard to illegal marketing, illegal gambling, pyramid schemes and match-fixing.
 It also provides and recalls lottery authorisations and accounting control and approves contractors in the bingo sector.
-Further, the authority is responsible for distributing value added tax (VAT) compensation to voluntary teams and organisations, including general schemes and VAT in the construction of sports facilities.
+Further, the Authority is responsible for distributing value added tax (VAT) compensation to voluntary teams and organisations, including general schemes and VAT in the construction of sports facilities.